sgsdxzy/era/README.md

 ### How cheap

-Exceed 1000 CNY (around 170 USD) and we fail.
+It should cost around 1200-1400 CNY If you live in China and buy all parts online.

 ### How simple